refinery/refinerycms-portfolio/readme.md

 Open your ``Gemfile`` and add this line to the bottom:

-    gem 'refinerycms-portfolio', '= 0.9.7', :require => 'portfolio'
+    gem 'refinerycms-portfolio', '~> 0.9.8', :require => 'portfolio'

 Now run ``bundle install`` and once bundler has installed the gem run:

-    rake refinery:portfolio:install

-..and follow the instructions!

-## Plugin Installation

-From within your Refinery directory at command line, install this as a plugin using:

-    script/plugin install git://github.com/resolve/refinerycms-portfolio.git

-Then run:
+    rails generate portfolio

-    rake refinery:portfolio:install
+    rake db:migrate

-..and follow the instructions!
+Now, restart your web server and enjoy.

 ## Single or Multiple Level Portfolios

 The standard setup for portfolios is single-level.
-If you need a multi-level portfolio where you have "categories" of portfolio items you can switch to a multi level setup by changing the Refinery Setting for 'Multi Level Portfolio' to true.
+If you need a multi-level portfolio where you have "categories" of portfolio items you can switch to a multi level setup by changing the Refinery Setting for ``Multi Level Portfolio`` to true.